 Turning a corner in the back of an Israeli police van, Michael Bublè's "Home" began to blare out of the speakers.
 "Let me go home / I've had my run / Baby, I'm done / I gotta go home," he crooned.

-We both wanted to go home, Michael and I, but I’m guessing he was in a slightly better place to do so than me.
-I was being driven against my will – along with a bunch of illegal workers from eastern Europe – to the removal centre at Tel Aviv’s Ben Gurion airport, all for the abominable error of writing about Israel’s illegal occupation of Palestinian territory.
+We both wanted to go home, Michael and I, but I'm guessing he was in a slightly better place.
+I was being driven against my will-along with a bunch of illegal workers from eastern Europe-to the removal center at Tel Aviv's Ben Gurion airport, all for the abominable error of writing about Israel's illegal occupation of Palestinian territory.

 "Did you ever write something good on Israel?"

 I raced through my brief journalistic career as a freelancer in the Palestinian Occupied Territories, attempting to find a foothold that would save my ship from wreckage.